eserinoglu/nextjs-movibes/README.md

 # NextJS Movie Listing App - Movibes Web App

+Movibes is a platform that allows you to explore and track the movies.
+You can add movies to your favorites list or your watchlist.
+Also you can create your custom lists.

 ## Live Website : [Movibes](https://movibes-six.vercel.app)

 For Mobile App -> [Movibes Mobile App](https://github.com/eserinoglu/react-native-ios-movie-listing-app)